yunlu/DifferentialPrivacyInVoting/README.md

 Interesting functions:

-GenRandProfile(C, NumVotes) - C: #candidates, NumVotes: number of votes to generate\\
+GenRandProfile(C, NumVotes) - C: #candidates, NumVotes: number of votes to generate
------ Generate a profile uniformly at random
+- Generate a profile uniformly at random

 ===================================
     Random sampling method:
 ===================================

 BordaPlusRandom(C, V, N, gamma) - C: #candidates, V: a profile, N,gamma: parametres (calculated from epsilon)
------ Generate a winner according to the random sampling method (Lee, David T. "Efficient, private, and ε-strategyproof elicitation of tournament voting rules."
+- Generate a winner according to the random sampling method (Lee, David T. "Efficient, private, and ε-strategyproof elicitation of tournament voting rules."
 Proceedings of the 24th International Conference on Artificial Intelligence.
 AAAI Press, 2015.)

 BordaPlusRandomHistogram(C, V, N, gamma, NumTrials) - C: #candidates, V: a profile, N,gamma: parametres, NumTrials: number of trials
 ----- Generate a histogram of random sampling method results based on same profile V, but using fresh randomness each time